JUA96/Joe-Portfolio/README.md

 #### 3. Predicting US Border Crossings

 The project aim was to see if it was possible to forecast US Border Crossings volumes.
-Specifically, I wanted to predict which states and ports, entrants would arrive through, as well as establish how likley it was the entrants would arrive on foot or by car.
+Specifically, I wanted to predict which states and ports, entrants would arrive through, as well as establish how likley it was the entrants would arrive on foot or by car...

 **Other Projects**